 Always take Anagrelide exactly as your doctor has told you.
-Check with your doctor or pharmacist if you are not sure.
+Check with your doctor or pharmacist if

-The amount of anagrelide that people take can be different, and this depends on your condition.
-Your doctor will prescribe the best dose for you.
+The amount of Anagrelide that people take can be different, and this depends on your condition.
+Your doctor will prescribe the best dose for you